-7. How To Get Out of Credit Card Debt Faster
+7. How to Get Out of Credit Card Debt Fast

 One question I am often asked: how can I get out of credit card debt fast?
 The quickest way to pay off your credit card faster is to find extra cash and make additional payments.

 The more payments you make, the less interest you have to pay.
 Here are a few ways to find that extra cash:

 - Sell stuff you don’t need, from unworn clothes to your children’s unwanted toys.

 - Use your talents and skills such as tutoring, speaking a second language, photography, or childcare to start a part-time or full-time business.
 You could make and sell unique crafts, offer consultancy services if you are an expert in your field, and explore ways to make money from your hobbies.